wwqrd/wwqrd.github.io/content/blog/coffee-grinder-ressurection.md

 I used to grind my coffee with a hand mill.
 5 minutes of mindfulness, or so I'd tell myself.
 It's a process, I said.
 Then one day I got a coffee grinder.
 15 seconds of brain holiday ✌️ Never looked back.

 Like many kitchen utilities, it's basically a spinning magnet with one moving part.
 I didn't expect this to fail.
 When mine started stalling and stopping, I was confused.
-A quick search came up with other people who had had the same fault, and it turned out to be a power capacitor.
+A quick search came up with a (video from someone who had the same fault)[https://www.youtube.com/watch?v=tjuEOLMQluc], a broken power capacitor.
 I might actually be able to repair this thing!

 #### First Attempt, or "Too Easy":